-20 years ago my wife and I left church together as a newly married couple.
+Twenty years ago this summer, my wife and I left church together as a newly married couple.
 This picture of us walking into bright sunlight is my favourite photo from that day.

 Firstly, the importance of talking honestly about expectations.

-The best thing about the course was not some clever teaching or formula, but how it got us to talk about our assumptions about life together.
-It encouraged us to talk about issues such as money, roles in the home, in-laws, sex and having children.
+The best thing about the course was not some clever teaching or magic formula, but how it got us to talk straight-forwardly about our assumptions about life together.
+It encouraged us to talk about issues such as money, home-life, in-laws, sex and having children.

-Secondly, the course introduced me to the concept of the different love languages that people prefer: words of affirmation, quality time, physical touch, acts of service and receiving gifts.
+Secondly, the course introduced me to the concept of the different love languages that we prefer to communicate with.
+This idea was developed by Gary Chapman in his book The Five Love Languages where he identified five key preferred styles of showing and receiving love.
+These are: words of affirmation, quality time, physical touch, acts of service and receiving gifts.

 This principle has proved to be the single most helpful reference point for me to understand my wife better and navigate the dynamics of our marriage.

-Looking back, my memories of that preparatory course are golden.
+Looking back, my memories of that preparatory course are very positive.
 The sessions were enjoyable and fun and we were both bubbling with enthusiasm and confidence about our shared life ahead.

-But, despite these difficulties, completing this course has turned out to be one of the most significant things we did as a couple.
-It made us talk honestly about the difficult things.
+But I now look back on that second course as one of the most significant things we did as a couple.
+It was not easy but it made us talk honestly about the difficult things.

 It would have been easy to nod at the teaching, laugh at the anecdotes and half-engage in the discussions.
-We could have settled for accommodating each other and ducking the real challenges.
+We could have settled for accommodating each other and ducking some of the real challenges.

-It would have meant a more enjoyable time.
-We could easily have pretended this was the gracious, or even the Christian, thing to do.
+This would have meant a more enjoyable time.
+It would have been easy to pretend this was the gracious, or even the more Christian, thing to do.

 Problems between couples are like weeds growing under a pavement.
 They can be hidden for a time but if not addressed they have a warping and destructive effect.